-Caritas Bangladesh started an alternative livelihoods project to provide poor families and especially women with alternatives to livelihoods schemes that are no longer viable due to the negative impact of climate change.
+Caritas Bangladesh started an alternative livelihoods project with the support of CAFOD to provide poor families and especially women with alternatives to livelihoods schemes that are no longer viable due to the negative impact of climate change.
 In a study to understand what can be grown or produced in saline areas, the organisation found that crab fattening, pig and duck rearing, mushroom and orchid cultivation could work well.
 These alternative livelihoods options have become popular as they provide women with the same level of income they earned before.

 - Introduction of salt-resilient paddy species and salt-resilient varieties of grass to raise cattle. - Introduction of a new approach of combined fruit and vegetable gardens.
-Women are taught how to make and use organic fertiliser and how to raise the ground of the garden, thus decreasing the salinity level. - Introduction of fresh water king prawns instead of salt water tiger prawns. - Introduction of duck raising and crab fattening. - Women are provided with the relevant training to run these businesses and the necessary connections to rural markets and buyers.
+Women are taught how to make and use organic fertiliser and how to raise the ground of the garden, thus decreasing the salinity level. - Introduction of fresh water king prawns instead of salt water tiger prawns. - Introduction of duck raising and crab fattening.
+Even those living in greatest poverty have a ditch near their home, so this was introduced as it can be done in small spaces. - Women are provided with the relevant training to run these businesses and the necessary connections to rural markets and buyers.